‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 For a long time, Smith lived in fear that Jimmerson would come back.
 The crime remained unsolved for six years until Virginia’s newly established DNA data bank got a hit in 1995 off of a DNA sample recovered at the scene.
 It connected Jimmerson to the case.

-Years passed before early DNA technology was used to link him to the crime.
-Virginia’s DNA database was the first of its kind in the country and changed forever the way detectives solve crimes.
-“It is kind of like the gold standard for these investigators,” Smith said.

-Smith has been a huge advocate for DNA testing.
-She successfully fought to provide federal funding to crime labs across the U.S. with the Debbie Smith Act.
-“I believe that we have still only scratched the service of what this science can do,” Smith said.

-Jimmerson said he attacked Smith while using drugs to cope with the loss of his three-year-old son.
+Jimmerson said he attacked Smith while using drugs to cope with the loss of his 3-year-old son.

 “The drugs became like a medicine,” Jimmerson said.